Anurag-Mohan/CampusCart/README.md

   <img src="https://github.com/Anurag-Mohan/CampusCart/blob/main/img/Banner.png" alt="Campus Marketplace Banner" width="200">
 </p>

-**Campus Marketplace** is a web platform built with **React, Node.js, and MySQL** that allows students to **buy, sell, and exchange products** within their campus.
+**Campus Marketplace** is a web platform built with **React, Node.js, and MySQL** that allows students to **buy and sell** within their campus.
 It provides a user-friendly experience, smart search options, and secure authentication.

 ---